-Oil stocks were sharply higher following reports that leading exporting nations are close to agreement on production cuts in a bid to shore up prices.
-Although crude oil futures prices fell Thursday, prices have been rising steadily for more than a week, recovering from 12-year lows and pushing oil stocks higher.
+Oil stocks were sharply higher, following reports that leading exporting nations are close to agreement on production cuts in a bid to shore up prices.
+Oil prices have been rising steadily for over a week, recovering from 12-year lows and pushing oil stocks higher.

-Investor interest in the 10,000 mark for the Dow also seemed to be feeding on itself.
+Investor interest in the magical 10,000 mark for the Dow also seemed to be feeding on itself.

 ``In the short term, at the margins, traders feel its inevitable that we will go to 10,000 and they are playing that dynamic to push the Dow higher,″ said Richard Cripps, chief market strategist for Legg Mason of Baltimore.

-Also helping Thursday’s rally was new retail sales data showing the U.S. economy is growing without any inflationary threats.
+Helping today’s rally was new retail sales data showing the U.S. economy is growing without any inflationary threats.
 Since there are no signs that the economy is overheating, investors believe that the Federal Reserve Board will have little reason to boost interest rates in coming months.
-Higher interest rates increase the cost of borrowing for consumers and corporations and as a result can cool economic growth.

 The Commerce Department reported that retail sales_ which represent about a third of the nation’s economic output _ rose 0.9 percent gain last month to a seasonally adjusted $236.5 billion.
 That came on top of robust gains in January and December.

-Separately, the Labor Department said that first-time claims for unemployment checks remained under 300,000 for the sixth consecutive week for the first time since 1974.
+Separately today, the Labor Department said today that first-time claims for unemployment checks remained under 300,000 for the sixth consecutive week for the first time since 1974.

 Overseas, Japan’s Nikkei stock average rose 0.14 percent, Germany’s DAX index rose 0.7 percent, Britain’s FT-SE 100 rose 1.5 percent, and France’s CAC-40 rose 0.5 percent.